-8.11 RevertSP
+8.10 RevertSP

 SED models will support the RevertSP feature which erases all data in all bands on the device and returns the contents of all SPs (Security Providers) on the device to their original factory state.
 In order to execute the RevertSP method the unique PSID (Physical Secure ID) printed on the drive label must be provided.
 PSID is not electronically accessible and can only be manually read from the drive label or scanned in via the 2D barcode.
+RevertSP can be used to recover the use of drives when the passwords are lost.